vapoursynth/vapoursynth/doc/pythonreference.rst

 .. py:class:: VideoNode

    Represents a video clip.
 The class itself supports indexing and slicing to perform trim, reverse and selectevery operations.
-   Several operators are also defined for the VideoNode class, addition appends clips and multiplication repeats them.
+   Several operators are also defined for the VideoNode class: addition appends clips and multiplication repeats them.
    Note that slicing and indexing always return a new VideoNode object and not a VideoFrame.

    .. py:attribute:: format